hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 ---

 ### 🚩 Risks / Considerations
-*Note potential challenges specific to implementing this feature.*
-Examples of what to include:
+* Engineering to provide - Note potential challenges specific to implementing this feature. * Examples of what to include:
 - Dependencies that must be completed first
 - Unfinalized specs that may change